beginner-codes/project-ideas/solutions/stock-checker.md

 A lot of APIs will require you to register and get a token from them, this allows them to track/limit usage.
 Many services have a limited number of requests for free, then you'd have to pay for more.

-This token should always be kept private and not shared with anybody, as such it is bad practice to enter these directly into your code incase you accidentally share it or commit it to a version control system such as git.
+This token should always be kept private and not shared with anybody, as such it is bad practice to enter these directly into your code in case you accidentally share it or commit it to a version control system such as git.
-There are a few ways that this can be done such as using environment variables or storing it in a seperate text file which the program will then read.
+There are a few ways that this can be done such as using environment variables or storing it in a separate text file which the program will then read.
 For this solution we have gone with the latter.

 To do this, we create a text file in the same directory as the .py file, for this solution it has simply been named `api.token`.
 On the first line of this file paste in the token and save the file.